UltraMessaging/lbmct/README.md

 ## Interoperability

+* CT version 0.6 and beyond is not wire-compatible with CT version 0.5 and prior.
+It is believed that version 0.5 is not in use by anybody.

 * CT Receivers make use of the “send to source” feature, which first became available in UM 6.10.
 Note that pre-6.10 versions of UM are still able to receive messages from